gLaSDI: Parametric Physics-informed Greedy Latent Space Dynamics Identification: Numerical results

 In the second test, we want to see if simpler latent-space dynamics can be achieved by gLaSDI and how it affects the reduced-order modeling accuracy.
 The same settings as the previous example are considered, including the parameter space, the autoencoder architecture (1,089-100-3), the number of training points (25), except that the polynomial order of the DI models is reduced from quadratic to linear.

 Fig. \ref{fig.heat_case2}(a-b) show the latent-space dynamics predicted by the trained encoder and the DI model from LaSDI and gLaSDI, respectively.
 Compared with the LaSDI's latent-space dynamics in the previous example, as shown in Fig. \ref{fig.heat_case1}(a-b), the agreement between the encoder and the DI predictions in this example improves, although not as good as that of gLaSDI.
-The dynamics learned by gLaSDI is simpler than the previous example with quadratic DI models. \XH{Compared with the high-fidelity simulation based on MFEM \cite{anderson2021mfem}, the gLaSDI model achieves 205$\times$ speed-up, which is 3.11 times of the speed-up achieved by the gLaSDI model that has quadratic DI models, as shown in Section \ref{sec:result_heat_case1}.} It further demonstrates that gLaSDI allows learning simpler latent-space dynamics, which could enhance the reduced-order modeling efficiency.
+The dynamics learned by gLaSDI is simpler than the previous example with quadratic DI models. \RB{Compared with the high-fidelity simulation (MFEM \cite{anderson2021mfem}) that has a similar maximum relative error with respect to the high-fidelity data used for gLaSDI training, the gLaSDI model achieves 58$\times$ speed-up, which is 3.37 times the speed-up achieved by the gLaSDI model that has quadratic DI models, as shown in Section \ref{sec:result_heat_case1}} It further demonstrates that gLaSDI allows learning simpler latent-space dynamics, which could enhance the reduced-order modeling efficiency.

 Fig. \ref{fig.heat_case2}(c-d) show the maximum relative error of LaSDI and gLaSDI predictions in the prescribed parameter space, respectively.
 Compared with the example with quadratic DI models, as shown in the previous subsection, the maximum relative error achieved by gLaSDI is reduced from 3.1$\%$ to 1.4$\%$, while that achieved by LaSDI is reduced from 7.1$\%$ to 5.7$\%$.
-Simplifying latent-space dynamics contributes to higher reduced-order modeling accuracy of both LaSDI and gLaSDI in this example. \YC{This implies that the higher order in DI model does not always help improving the accuracy.}
+Simplifying latent-space dynamics contributes to higher reduced-order modeling accuracy of both LaSDI and gLaSDI in this example.
+This implies that the higher order in DI model does not always help improving the accuracy.

-\subsection{Time-dependent Radial advection}
+\subsection{Time-dependent radial advection}

 A 2D parameterized time-dependent radial advection problem is considered

 where Eq. (\ref{eq.advection}b) is a boundary condition and $\mathbf{v}$ denotes the fluid velocity, defined as

 with $d = (1-x_1^2)^2(1-x_2^2)^2$.
 The initial condition is defined as